 What Size Trailer Is Right for My Move?
 (2024)

-Renting or buying a trailer keeps costs low during a do-it-yourself (DIY) move or when moving cross country on a budget.
-The trailer type and size matter because the wrong trailer could detach during transport, not fit your belongings, or be too heavy to pull during your move.
-Keep reading to learn what size trailer is appropriate for towing your load and attaching to your vehicle.
+Renting or buying a trailer may lower your cost during a do-it-yourself (DIY) move or when moving cross country on a budget.
+The trailer type and size matter because the wrong trailer could detach during transport, not adequately support your belongings, or be too heavy to pull during your move.
+Keep reading to learn what size trailer is appropriate for towing your load and attaching to your specific vehicle.

 How Much Weight Can My Vehicle Carry?